NPC News

-NPC Alumnus Returns Home To Hot Springs
+NPC Student Returns Home To Hot Springs

 Fredrick Kolp, NPC graduate Fredrick Kolp works as an HVAC engineer at Sanders Supply in Hot Springs.
 He is a 2016 graduate of National Park College (NPC) where he studied engineering.
 He started at National Park Technology Center (NPTC) in the Pathway to Engineering program.
 After completion of the program, he received the NPTC Scholarship, which paid for half of his tuition at NPC.
 After graduating from NPC, he went on to study engineering at Arkansas Tech University (ATU) where he specialized in mechanical engineering with a focus in HVAC studies.
 He graduated ATU in December 2018.